gaurav210233/simple-hyprland/docs/useful_utilities.md

 It will use some default configuration, you can copy my configuration files:

 ```
-cp ~/Simple-Hyprland/configs/waybar ~/.config/
+cp -r ~/Simple-Hyprland/configs/waybar ~/.config/
 ```

-**Note:** Note: Remember to reload the bar to apply any configuration changes.
+**Note:** 📝 Note: Remember to reload the bar to apply any configuration changes.

 ##### Hypr
 Add the following keybinding to reload the bar: